-3. Assessment: In each topic students will be assessed on their ability to display historical skills which may include:

-- To use sources in order to make inferences and discuss usefulness. - To understand change and continuity over time - To use evidence to write analytical essays - To understand and explain why historians have different opinions
+- 3. Assessment: In each topic students will be assessed on their ability to display historical skills which may include: - To use sources in order to make inferences and discuss usefulness. - To understand change and continuity over time. - To use evidence to write analytical essays. - To understand and explain why historians have different opinions.

 At the end of each term the assessments are averaged out giving an overall grade for the term.
-At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 30% to the overall grade.
-The remainder of the grade is made up from an average of the term 1 and term 2 grades as term 3 is too short to assess any new content before the End of Year exam takes place.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 40% to the overall grade.
+The remainder of the grade is made up from an average of term 1 and term 2 grades as term 3 is too short to assess any new content before the End of Year exam takes place.
+Factors such as participation in class which enables students to show abilities in arguing ideas may be used as part of the overall assessment at the teacher's discretion.